ContentSquare/iOS-sample-app/README.md

 ### Prerequisites
 You must have [Carthage](https://github.com/Carthage/Carthage).
 The simplest way to install it is `brew install carthage`.

-You must use Xcode 11.0 and also have it selected as command line tools (see Xcode Preferences -> Locations).
-This limitation will be fixed soon.

 ### Running the app
 * Clone this repo
 * Run `carthage update` in the repo's folder